On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: Introduction

-We also note that, as in the magic energy based design~\cite{PhysRevD.103.055010,PhysRevD.99.083002}, the proposed small storage rings can serve also to study the nature of Dark Matter and Dark Energy.
+We also note that, as in the magic-energy-based design~\cite{PhysRevD.103.055010}, the proposed small storage rings also allow studies of the nature of Dark Matter and Dark Energy.
 A Figure-8 electron storage ring can be used to look for spin precession induced by dark energy and ultra-light (axion) dark matter.
-The low-mass axion couples to the spin of transversely polarized electrons stored in the ring with a sensitivity proportional to the relativistic beam velocity, $\beta$, and the beam spin coherence time (SCT).
+The field gradient of the low-mass axion couples to the spin of transversely-polarized electrons stored in the ring with a sensitivity proportional to the relativistic beam velocity, $\beta$, and the beam spin coherence time (SCT).